Don’t Be Scared—They Can Hear You!

 Third, all algorithms involved—especially the ones that control the civil standing of both individuals and communities—need to be completely open source, exposing every input and equation to the public before we have to accept the legal consequences of each output.

-If these conditions aren’t satisfied—if predictive policing remains closed-source and unilateral in its deployment—then we know that the police are operating in bad faith, confirming the suspicion that they have more to do with protecting the controlled flow of capital than with enforcing the law.
+If these conditions aren’t satisfied—if predictive policing remains closed-source and unilateral in its deployment—then we know that the police are operating in bad faith, confirming the suspicion that they have more to do with protecting the controlled flow of capital than with enforcing public safety.

 There exists a surveillance capitalist who believes in a quasi-religious moral crusade to listen in on every city in the world; to record, analyze, and resell, on a recurring subscription, the auditory output of vulnerable populations to an organization most famous for violating human rights, from slavecatching and strike-busting to Rodney King and Homan Square.
 And that surveillance capitalist is gaining literal ground—35 square miles in just the last earnings quarter.